keboola/developers-docs/extend/common-interface/development-branches.md

 The limitation is based on component's features.
 Currently, there are following features:

 * **dev-branch-configuration-unsafe**: Components with this feature can be run in development branch, but only after `{configuration:{runtime: {safe: true}}}` is explicitly set in the configuration.
 This can either be done via API or using the *Safe for run in branch* toggle in the configuration detail in the UI.
 This is transparent to you as a developer.
 The job runner checks if the component's job can or can not be executed.
+This feature is automatically set for applications and writers.
+It's not set for extractors.
 * **dev-branch-job-blocked**: Component is not allowed to run in development branch under any circumstances.
 * **dev-mapping-allowed**: Component is allowed to use development bucket in default branch input mapping.
 Normally this is disallowed.